-Premium processing is helpful if you are applying for an H1B visa transfer or looking to change employer, because it will allow you to work once processing is finished, which is within fifteen days.
+Premium processing is helpful if you are applying for an H1B visa transfer or looking to change employer because it will allow you to work once processing is finished, which is within fifteen days.
 If you do not file for premium processing when looking for a transfer, your application will still take two to six months.

 H1B Visa Regular or Premium Processing — Conclusions

 So, to summarize, unless premium processing is absolutely necessary, there is no real advantage to it.
 However, one thing it will give you is peace of mind and extra time to prepare.
-The waiting time between submitting your application and finding out if you have been successful can be long and stressful, and there is very little you can do during this time other than be be patient and think positively.
+The waiting time between submitting your application and finding out if you have been successful can be long and stressful, and it is very little you can do during this time other than be patient and think positively.

 Have you had any experiences with premium processing?
 What advice would you give someone thinking of upgrading to premium processing?
 Let us know in our comments section below.